How to Install an SSD in a Mac Book Pro or MacBook | Kingston solid-state drives

 My drive is being seen by my older Macbook as a SATA I instead of a SATA II drive.
 Why?

 When I try to install Windows 7 from my installation disk, it will not detect the new SSD.
-However, the drive is seen in the BIOS.
+But the drive is seen in the BIOS.
 How do I resolve this?

 Why is the firmware version on my SSD higher than what is available for download on the Kingston support page?